 Collaborative Drug Therapy Management (CDTM) means the initiating, monitoring, modifying, and discontinuing of a patient’s drug therapy by an authorized pharmacist under the supervision of a physician in accordance with a collaborative practice agreement and M.G.L. c.
 112, § 24B½ .

-Complex Non-Sterile Compounding means compounding of non-sterile drug preparations which require special training, a special environment or special facilities or equipment or the use of compounding techniques and procedures that may present an elevated risk to the compounder or the patient.
+Complex Non-Sterile Compounding means compounding of non-sterile drug preparations which require special training, special environment, special facilities or equipment, or the use of compounding techniques and procedures that may present an elevated risk to the compounder or the patient.

-Contact Hour means a unit of measure of educational credit which is a minimum of 60 minutes, or the equivalent as determined by the Board, of satisfactory participation in a Board-approved program of continuing education.

-Containment Hood means engineering safety control designed to protect the facility environment and the operator while compounding, measuring, weighing, and transferring non-sterile powders by capturing particulate through filtration.
-Also known as a containment ventilated enclosure (CVE).

-Controlled Substances mean all medications that are approved by the U.S. Food and Drug Administration (FDA) and that are required by federal or state law to be dispensed only upon a prescription of a licensed prescriber.
-This includes prescription medications that are not federally scheduled.
+Controlled Substance means any medication that is approved by the U.S. Food and Drug Administration (FDA) that may only be dispensed pursuant to a valid prescription as required by state or federal law.
+This definition includes Schedule VI controlled substances, as specified in M.G.L. c.
+94C, § 3.

 Controlled Substance Registration means the registration issued by the Board pursuant to M.G.L. c.
-94C, § 7 which allows the holder to possess and dispense controlled substances.
+94C, § 7 that allows the holder to possess and dispense controlled substances.

 Defective Drug Preparation means any sterile or non-sterile compounded preparation with a known or suspected defect such as improper composition, incorrect potency, contamination, instability, mislabeling, or other quality issue.